 Tip: Yes, cook your oats in water, not milk.
 Doing so ensures a creamier texture.
 If you’d like, add in a splash of milk (dairy or nondairy) at the end of the cooking process.

-Step 2: Bring water to a rolling boil.
+3. Bring the water for your oatmeal to a rolling boil.

 Add water to your pot over high heat.
 Bring water to a rolling boil and then stir in rolled oats and a pinch of sea salt.

 Tip: I love to add in pink Himalayan sea salt for a boost of naturally occurring minerals.
 Cooking oats with salt is essential; it provides flavoring and allows the oat grain to open up and fully cook.

 Reduce the heat to medium-low and stir every so often, until oats become plump and thickened, about 10-15 minutes.

 Tip: During this time, feel free to stir in your sweetener of choice or seasonings.
 If the oats are a bit too watery for my liking, I also like to add in a tablespoon of chia or ground flax seeds to thicken up the consistency.

 5. Pour your oatmeal into a bowl and devour!